LukeAz/cloudflare-dynamic-dns-updater/README.md

 ## [Zone identifier]
 * Go in your dashboard and select the correct domain
 * In the overview pannel you can found this token
-* How to get the record name
-* Go in your DNS dashboard
-* If you have a subdomain you must enter subdomain.domain.it

 ## Installation and start-up instructions
 * Install dependencies: